marcoparello/CTF-Writeups/DownUnderCTF-2024/osint/marketing.md

 ![](../images/marketing-part-2.png)

-In the results of the search there was a link to the DownUnderCtf X.com page.
+In the results of the search there was a link to the `DownUnderCtf` `x.com` page.
 I scrolled through the page, until I came across this post:

 ![](../images/marketing-part-3.png)